TWILIO CONNECT

 Outbound Voice

-Let Commio handle the routing of your calls, while Twilio manages and manipulates every dial.
-Hardcoding our voice solutions into Twilio Voice is a great option for developers who are already using Twilio and do not want to make any major changes to their existing code, but are interested in saving up to 50% on calls and having more control of their routing and higher reliability.
+Hardcoding Commio's voice solutions into Twilio Voice is a great, easy option for developers who are already using Twilio and don't want to make any major changes to their existing code.
+But they are interested in saving up to 50% on calls and having more control of their routing and higher reliability.

 The parameter to change is the TO phone number.
 Change this parameter from the format or just the phone number, “19191231234”, to the new format of: